PyO3/pyo3/guide/src/trait_exposure.md

         return self.results
 ```

-This wrapper will call the Python model from Rust, it is using a struct to hold the model as a `PyAny` object:
+The following wrapper will call the Python model from Rust, using a struct to hold the model as a `PyAny` object:

 ```rust
 use pyo3::prelude::*;